maxkueng/http2mqtt/README.md

 ## Home Assistant Discovery

-Note that _Device Triggers_ won't show up a entities under the device.
+Note that _Device Triggers_ won't show up as entities under the device.
 They are, however, available as triggers in the automation editor UI.

 ### myStrom WiFi Button